v-makarovskyi/v-makarovskyi/README.md

 ### Development

-Python/Django junior developer.
-During the development process, I actively study the Python programming language.
+I am a junior python/django developer from Kiev (Ukraine) I actively study and practice Python programming language and Django framework.
-I also have front-end development skills, namely React / Redux, HTML, CSS/SCSS.
-I also use JavaScript in my work.
+I also deepen my knowledge in JavaScript and React.
+Open to interesting projects.

 ### Skills